 Incorporate Indigenous knowledge and perspectives into lessons whenever possible.
-Traditional teachings for many Indigenous Peoples that connect to the needs and characteristics of living things include the following:
+Traditional teachings for many Indigenous Peoples that connect to growth and changes in animals include the following:

-- It is important to have a respectful relationship with nature, with an intention to sustain natural resources for generations to come. - All life-plant, animal, and human-lives in harmony and all living things depend upon one another for survival. - Humans have special relationships with animals, which are seen as teachers, guides, and companions, and are key to human survival. - Life has a cyclical nature.
-Plants and animals (e.g., insects, amphibians, fish, birds, reptiles, mammals) have daily, annual, and multi-year cycles. - We borrow the land from those to be born seven generations from now, and we must ensure we have not caused irreversible damage. - Many illnesses can be mitigated by medicinal plant or animal remedies.
-Consider having a local Elder or Knowledge Keeper share this knowledge with students.
+- It is important to have a respectful relationship with nature, and to sustain natural resources for generations to come. - All life-plant, animal, and human-lives in harmony and all living things depend on one another for survival. - Humans have special relationships with other animals, which are seen as teachers, guides, and companions that are key to human survival. - Life is interconnected and cyclical.